A B C

 Palate - Roof of the mouth.

 Partial denture - A removable appliance that replaces teeth.
-Also called a bridge.
+Also

 Pedodontics - A field of dentistry that deals with children's teeth.